Save Me (webtoon): Episodes 5–8

 Seok-jin and Nam-joon ask Jung-kook how he ended up in the building rooftop.
 Suddenly, Jung-kook receives a phone call from Yoon-gi's number.
 The trio rushes to the hospital and witness the doctors trying to revive Yoon-gi, who was rescued from his burning hotel room.
 Unfortunately, Yoon-gi ultimately perishes; at once, Seok-jin is transported back to the morning of April 11.

-Seok-jin repeats his rescuing of Nam-joon and Jung-kook, this time making it earlier so that Nam-joon will not have to meet the snob customer and Jung-kook will not have to go to the building rooftop.
+Seok-jin repeats his rescuing of Nam-joon and Jung-kook, this time making it earlier so that Nam-joon will not have to meet the snobbish customer and Jung-kook will not have to go to the building rooftop.
 As Seok-jin leaves to rescue Yoon-gi, Nam-joon receives a call from the police station.
 There, he and Jung-kook retrieve Tae-hyung, who was caught making trouble.
 Upon being asked if he knew Yoon-gi's whereabouts, Tae-hyung reveals, rather jokingly, that he saw Yoon-gi in his "dreams."

 Meanwhile, Seok-jin is at a hotel scanning the security footages for signs of Yoon-gi, only to find out that he had gone to the wrong building.
-A nearby building catches fire and Seok-jin is sent back to the morning of 11 April once again.
+A nearby building catches fire and Seok-jin is sent back to the morning of April 11 once again.
 On this next trial, Seok-jin brings Nam-joon, Jung-kook and Tae-hyung with him right after waking up, significantly earlier than the previous iterations, to help in his search for Yoon-gi.
 In response to this sudden change of fates, the four men are caught in a vehicular accident; Nam-joon, Jung-kook and Tae-hyung are killed while Seok-jin is seriously injured.
 As the loop starts again, Seok-jin realizes that he must not quickly jump in to change his friends' fates.